A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: System Model

 where ${\bf{x}}_{\rm{c}}=\operatorname{vec}(\mathbf{X}_{\rm{c}}) \in \mathbb{C} ^{LK\times 1}$, ${\mathbf{y}}=\operatorname{vec}(\mathbf{Y}) \in \mathbb{C} ^{LM_r \times 1} $, ${\bf{A}}_{\rm{r}} = {\bf{X}}_{\rm{r}}^{\rm{T}} \otimes {\bf{I}}_{M_r} \in \mathbb{C} ^{L M_r\times M_r M_t}$, ${\bf{A}}_{\rm{c}} = {\bf{I}}_{L} \otimes {\bf{H}}_{\rm{c}} \in \mathbb{C} ^{L M_r\times L K}$, and the target response vector is given by ${\bf{h}}_{\rm{r}}=\operatorname{vec}(\mathbf{H}_{\rm{r}}) \in \mathbb{C} ^{M_r M_t\times 1}$.

-\itshape \textbf{Remark 1:} \upshape Retrieving the communication signal and the target response matrix in Problem (\ref{eqvvq}) is both fundamental and challenging.
-Different from conventional linear LS problem that has a unique solution if the observation matrix has full column rank, solving the equation $\mathbf{AX}+\mathbf{ZB}=\mathbf{C}$ naturally provides a non-unique solution set unless other constraints are imposed \cite{Liao2005best}.
-In Problem (\ref{eqvvq}), the uniqueness is guaranteed by considering the communication alphabet constraint, which is further investigated in the subsequent sections.
+\begin{remark} Retrieving the communication signal and the target response matrix in Problem (\ref{eqvvq}) is both fundamental and challenging.
+Different from conventional linear LS problems that have a unique solution if the observation matrix has full column rank, solving the equation $\mathbf{AX}+\mathbf{ZB}=\mathbf{C}$ naturally provides a non-unique solution set unless other constraints are imposed \cite{Liao2005best}.
+In Problem (\ref{eqvvq}), the uniqueness is guaranteed by considering the communication alphabet constraint, which is further investigated in the subsequent sections. \end{remark}